British Orienteering

 • Full, current address

-4. Somebody will need to verify that the forms of identification provided are genuine.
-This will either be one of our ‘Document Checkers’ or one of the staff at the National Office.
+As part of the process someone will need to verify that the forms of identification you provide are genuine.
+This will either be one of our ‘Document Checkers’ or a member of the staff at the National Office.
 In either case, you will need to provide the following documents:

 • A document showing your National Insurance number